andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 # Get Started with OpenVINO™ on Linux

+The OpenVINO™ toolkit optimizes and runs Deep Learning Neural Network models on Intel® hardware.

-This guide provides you with the information that will help you to get started with OpenVINO toolkit on Linux*.
-With this guide, you will:
+This guide helps you get started with the toolkit on a Linux* operating system.
+In this guide, you will:
 * Learn the OpenVINO™ inference workflow.
-* Run the demo scripts that illustrate the workflow by performing all steps automatically.
+* Run demo scripts that perform the steps for you.
+These demo scripts illustrate the workflow.
-* Perform the workflow steps using the detailed instructions and running a code sample and demo application.
+* Run the workflow steps yourself, using detailed instructions with a code sample and demo application.

 ## <a name="openvino-components"></a>OpenVINO™ Components
-OpenVINO™ toolkit optimizes and runs Deep Learning Neural Network models on Intel® hardware.
-It consists of three primary components:
+The toolkit consists of three primary components:
-1. **Inference Engine:** The software libraries that run inference against the Intermediate Representation (optimized model) to produce inference results.
+* **Inference Engine:** The software libraries that run inference against the Intermediate Representation (optimized model) to produce inference results.
-2. **Model Optimizer:** Optimizes models for Intel® architecture, converting models into a format compatible with the Inference Engine.
+* **Model Optimizer:** Optimizes models for Intel® architecture, converting models into a format compatible with the Inference Engine.
 This format is called an Intermediate Representation (IR).
-3. **Intermediate Representation (IR):** Is the output of the Model Optimizer.
+* **Intermediate Representation (IR):** Is the output of the Model Optimizer.
 A model converted to a format that has been optimized for Intel® architecture and is usable by the Inference Engine.

+In addition, code samples and applications are provided to help you get up and running with the toolkit:
-4. [**Code Samples**](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html) - Small console applications that show how to utilize specific OpenVINO capabilities within an application, assist developers in executing specific tasks such as loading a model, running inference, querying specific device capabilities and etc.
+* [**Code Samples**](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html) - Small console applications that show you how to:
+    * Utilize specific OpenVINO capabilities in an application
+    * Help developers perform specific tasks, such as loading a model, running inference, querying specific device capabilities, and more.
-5. [**Demo Applications**](https://docs.openvinotoolkit.org/latest/_demos_README.html) - Console applications that provide robust application templates to support developers in implementing specific deep learning scenarios.
-They may also involve more complex processing pipelines that gather analysis from several models that run inference simultaneously.
-For example concurrently detecting a person in a video stream and detecting attributes such as age, gender and/or emotions.
+* [**Demo Applications**](https://docs.openvinotoolkit.org/latest/_demos_README.html) - Console applications that provide robust application templates to support developers while they implement specific deep learning scenarios.
+These applications might involve increasingly complex processing pipelines that gather analysis from several models that run inference simultaneously, like detecting a person in a video stream along with detecting the person's physical attributes, such as age, gender, and emotional state.

 ## <a name="openvino-installation"></a>Installation of Intel® Distribution of OpenVINO™ toolkit
-This guide assumes that you have completed all installation and configuration steps for Intel® Distribution of OpenVINO™ toolkit.
-For instructions, see [Install Intel® Distribution of OpenVINO™ toolkit for Linux*](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html).
+This guide assumes you completed the installation and configuration steps for Intel® Distribution of OpenVINO™ toolkit.
+If you have not yet done so, see [Install Intel® Distribution of OpenVINO™ toolkit for Linux*](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html) before continuing.

-By default, the installation directory is `/opt/intel/openvino`, though the location is up to the user.
+By default, the installation directory is `/opt/intel/openvino`.
+If you used a different directory when you installed the Open though the location is up to the user.

 > **NOTE**: If you installed the Intel® Distribution of OpenVINO™ to the non-default install directory, replace `/opt/intel` with the directory in which you installed the software.